2024–25 Wichita State Shockers women's basketball team

-The 2024–25 Wichita State Shockers women's basketball team represents Wichita State University during the 2024–25 NCAA Division I women's basketball season.
-The Shockers, led by second-year head coach Terry Nooner, play their home games at Charles Koch Arena in Wichita, Kansas, as members of the American Athletic Conference.
+The 2024–25 Wichita State Shockers women's basketball team represented Wichita State University during the 2024–25 NCAA Division I women's basketball season.
+The Shockers, led by second-year head coach Terry Nooner, played their home games at Charles Koch Arena in Wichita, Kansas, as members of the American Athletic Conference.

 Previous season

 The Shockers finished the 2023–24 season 10–22, 5–13 in AAC play to finish in 13th place.
 They defeated Florida Atlantic, before falling to South Florida in the second round of the AAC tournament.